chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 ### Week 5: SQL and Rails

 **Student 1:**
+TECH QUESTION:
+1) What would you consider a "good" commit message?
-TECH QUESTION: What is an aggregate function in SQL?
+What is an aggregate function in SQL?
 (Optional stretch: What are some examples of aggregate functions and why would you use one?)

 PROMPT:
 (Part 1) As a client, I need a database to keep track of the giant cookies I sell online.
 As a developer creating the database, what columns will you include in the cookie table?
 (Open to interpretation - just an exercise in thinking through a problem.)